[Developers]

 Real-Time Two-Way SMS Messaging#

 Enterprise-grade messaging platform delivers real-time two-way communication between citizens and dispatchers.
 Conversation threading maintains context across multi-message exchanges, while typing indicators and read receipts keep both parties informed of message status.
 The system supports concurrent text conversations alongside traditional voice call handling.
-Pre-built quick response templates enable dispatchers to send standardized instructions rapidly during high-volume periods.
+Pre-built quick response templates enable dispatchers to send standardised instructions rapidly during high-volume periods.

 Multimedia Messaging (MMS) Support#